swathibhat28/artistplays-mapreduce/README.md

 The input records have time in Unix timestamp.
 Convert to YYYY-MM-DD format

 #### Mapper Phase
-In the Mapper phase, for each Artist/Band as key, output date(YYYY-MM-DD) and number of plays
+In the Mapper phase, Mapper takes records one by one and performs the pre-processing.
+For each record outputs <Artist/Band, output date(YYYY-MM-DD)> as key and number of plays as value

 #### Reducer Phase
-In the Reducer phase, for each date(YYYY-MM-DD) and Artist/Band, sum up the number of plays values.
-Output the Artist/Band as key and the date and sum as value
+In the Reducer phase, for <Artist/Band, output date(YYYY-MM-DD)> sum up the count of number of plays.
+Using the tuple of  <Artist/Band, output date(YYYY-MM-DD)> as key ensures that all Artist/Band for a day goes to the same reducer.